zabka1971/zabka1971.github.io/plex.md

 The graphic files can be in jpg, png, or tbn format.
 For all filenames there are a few alternative names which can also be used.

+The key to custom posters it the ratio...
+2:3 for Posters
+16:9 for Fanart (Backgrounds)

 The txt files can contain the song lyrics in plain text format.

 The lrc files can contain the 'timed' song lyrics.